mattbishun5/WS_Application/README.md

 I have improved my application greatly since the first submission.
 I have implemented a server using NodeJS, express and static enabling my webpage to be loaded onto port 8080, once the server is listening.

 I have also taken the feedback on board from my first submission.
 I have validated my CSS and HTML code, as there were issues in my validation in particular in my HTML.
 I have removed all the errors that it had initially, for both CSS and HTML.
 I have eradicated var in HTML, with it occurring once in my jQuery index.js for functionality.
 I have used Const to replace var in the HTML.
 I have also added a hover on click of my buttons within my CSS file, adding a background colour of light blue before clicking.
-I have removed many unnecessary comments, as these do not comply with the industry best practices.
+I have removed many unnecessary comments, as these do not comply with the industry best practice.
 I have also kept consistent indentation, to improve readability.

 I have removed many script tags of my JavaScript code, in my HTML, as this is poor maintainability.
 My package.json file I have created manually, initially by a npm init, and then I have changed areas of it accordingly, such as name, dependencies, author, and scripts.

 Also, within my README file I have explained in more depth how to run my application, as well as the key features it has.
 I have massively improved my README by learning some markdown, and it has been presented a lot better than my first README file.
 I have also written a more in-depth reflection of the year and included how my application has improved from my first submission.
 To improve my submission, I went through my comments individually and tackled each one.
 I also did some thorough research online and found many YouTube tutorials, that enabled me to create a server, a working package.json file and create better HTML and CSS mark-up.
 I also used Stack Overflow (Source url: https://stackoverflow.com/) for help with my index.js.

-# INDUSTRY BEST PRACTICES
+# INDUSTRY BEST PRACTICE
 -----------
-According to industry’s best practices I have changed my code to meet these expectations.
+According to industry’s best practice
+ I have changed my code to meet these expectations.
 I have removed unnecessary comments that are not needed, if the code is self-explanatory.
 I have declared variables before my functions in the script tag.
 (Source url: https://www.w3schools.com/js/js_best_practices.asp).

-This was a requirement of the application, and so I researched what the best practices are and incorporated this into my work.
+This was a requirement of the application, and so I researched what the best practice are and incorporated this into my work.

-I have also placed my scripts to other local files at the bottom of my HTML page as per industry practices.
-I originally had these at the top of my file but have changed this in accordance with the best practices.
+I have also placed my scripts to other local files at the bottom of my HTML page as per industry practice.
+I originally had these at the top of my file but have changed this in accordance with the best practice.
 I have also removed language in my script JavaScript tag, again which complies with the industry’s standards.
 (Source url: https://code.tutsplus.com/tutorials/24-javascript-best-practices-for-beginners--net-5399).

 I have also added a keyword meta tag, as described in the URL: https://www.webpagefx.com/blog/web-design/20-html-best-practices-you-should-follow/ on point no 3.
 According to point no 4 I have used div tags, in particular for my button code.
 I have also used a CSS file to separate my mark-up from HTML and CSS, this is a best practice.
 I have also implemented an unordered list, for my navigation buttons.